lhqqq/Sclera-TransFuse/README.md

 # 👏 Sclera-TransFuse  🔥

-This repository contains the official code of Sclera-TransFuse: Fusing Vision Transformer and CNN for Accurate Sclera Segmentation and
+This repository contains the testing code of Sclera-TransFuse: Fusing Vision Transformer and CNN for Accurate Sclera Segmentation and
 Recognition

 ## Requirements